-Three trials assessing the effects of intensive glycaemic control were published around the same time as the UKPDS 10-year follow-up study.4 These were the ACCORD (Action to Control Cardiovascular Risk in Diabetes; ClinicalTrials.gov Identifier: NCT00000620) study, the ADVANCE (Action in Diabetes and Vascular Disease: Preterax and Diamicron Modified Release Controlled Evaluation; ClinicalTrials.gov Identifier: NCT00145925) trial and the VADT (Veterans Affairs Diabetes Trial; CSP #465 - Glycemic Control and Complications in Diabetes Mellitus Type 2; ClinicalTrials.gov Identifier: NCT00032487) trial.
-10-12
+Three trials assessing the effects of intensive glycaemic control were published around the same time as the UKPDS 10-year follow-up study.
+These were the ACCORD (Action to Control Cardiovascular Risk in Diabetes; ClinicalTrials.gov Identifier: NCT0000620) study, the ADVANCE (Action in Diabetes and Vascular Disease: Preterax and Diamicron Modified Release Controlled Evaluation; ClinicalTrials.gov Identifier: NCT00145925) trial and the VADT (Veterans Affairs Diabetes Trial; CSP #465 - Glycemic Control and Complications in Diabetes Mellitus Type 2; ClinicalTrials.gov Identifier: NCT00032487) trial.10-12

 Intensive glycaemic control did not lead to a significant reduction in cardiovascular (CV) events in the ADVANCE trial and VADT, while the ACCORD trial resulted in an increased overall and CV mortality.
 In contrast to the UKPDS, the three trials had participants with a longer duration of diabetes with a higher baseline prevalence of risk factors and diabetes complications.
 The aggressive management initiated early in the UKPDS, compared with the later initiation for advanced diabetes in the other three trials, is the likely explanation for these contrasting findings.
 Although the overall event rate was low in the ACCORD trial, the increased mortality could be due to a rapid reduction and maintenance of low HbA1c levels, combined with the effects of severe hypoglycaemia.
-As expected, all these trials of intensive glycaemic control resulted in a consistent decline in microvascular complications.
-4,10-12
+As expected, all these trials of intensive glycaemic control resulted in a consistent decline in microvascular complications.4,10-12

 The CV outcome trials (CVOTs), conducted as per the US Food and Drug Administration's requirement for developing a new anti-diabetic drug, cannot be compared with the UKPDS.
-The CVOTs were mostly phase IV event-driven trials targeting over 600 primary endpoint events designed to rule out CV risk with statistical confidence (a hazard ratio with an upper confidence limit of ≥1.3 for a 3-point major adverse cardiovascular events).
-The study populations included individuals with multiple CV risk factors or established CV disease to ensure the timely completion of the trials.13 addition, the long-term follow-up results of newer drugs, which have shown benefits in the CVOTs, would be noteworthy.
+The CVOTs were mostly phase IV event-driven trials targeting over 600 primary endpoint events designed to rule out CV risk with statistical confidence (a hazard ratio with an upper confidence limit of $\geq$ 1.3 for a 3-point major adverse cardiovascular events).
+The study populations included individuals with multiple CV risk factors or established CV disease to ensure the timely completion of the trials.

+It would be interesting to observe the findings of a trial conducted along the lines of the UKPDS, with newer drugs with CV superiority.
+In addition, the long-term follow-up results of newer drugs, which have shown benefits in the CVOTs, would be noteworthy.
 We should also keep in mind that metabolic memory can extend beyond hyperglycaemia and multifactorial target-driven therapy, as demonstrated in Steno-2 (Intensified Multifactorial Intervention in Patients With Type 2 Diabetes and Microalbuminuria; ClinicalTrials.gov Identifier: NCT00320008), is most likely to produce maximum benefit.